jpmorganchase/anu/docs/api/classes/Axis.md

 ▸ **addChild**(`mesh`, `preserveScalingSign?`): `this`

-Adds the passed mesh as a child to the current mesh
+Adds the passed mesh as a child to the current mesh.
+The node will remain exactly where it is and its position / rotation will be updated accordingly.
+This method is equivalent to calling setParent().

 #### Parameters